Step-by-step guides to setting up your system and installing the framework.

 Appflow requires an Ionic Account and comes with a free “Hobby” plan for those interested in playing around with some of its features.

-Ionic Framework is actively developed and maintained full-time by a core team, and its ecosystem is guided by an international community of developers and contributors fueling its growth and adoption.
+Ionic is actively developed and maintained full-time by a core team, and its ecosystem is guided by an international community of developers and contributors fueling its growth and adoption.
 Developers and companies small and large use Ionic to build and ship amazing apps that run everywhere.

 There are millions of Ionic developers in over 200 countries worldwide.
 Here are some ways to join: